ElanFrost/Onion-Working-Title-/README.md

 # ONION (WORKING TITLE) DESIGN DOCUMENT

 > [!IMPORTANT]
+> Don't forget to check out the Wiki section of this repository!!!
+In the wiki section you can find additional documents and links for the project!

+> [!IMPORTANT]
 > To get permission to edit the repository drop your github username in the discord.
 > Feel free to edit this document to fill out more information.
 [Useful guide for formating here.](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)